himanimanjunath/simplify/README.md

 # simplify

-Chrome extension designed to create a cleaner, distraction-free web experience!
+Chrome extension built to create a cleaner, distraction-free web experience!
 Designed especially for neurodivergent users such as those with ADHD or autism.
 Our extension modifies webpages by changing fonts, disabling visual clutter, and offering a more accessible reading interface.
 Currently, it’s optimized for cnn.com.

 ## Features
 * Dyslexia-friendly font